Which “Pays” More- A Corporate Job or a Franchise?

 On one hand, corporate jobs offer reliable wages and corporate support; while franchises require capital investment, long hours, and consistent hard work with no guarantees of success.

-Both have their benefits – corporate stability or potential financial freedom – but are franchises really worth all the risks?
+Both have their benefits – corporate stability or potential financial freedom – but are franchises worth all the risks?

 The answer may differ depending on the business person, but if managed correctly, with the help of a parent company, succeeding in a franchise can provide intangible rewards that corporate life can never give you.